 “Whether or not you are within the boundaries of fair use will depend on the facts of your particular situation.
 What exactly are you using?
 How widely are you sharing the materials?
 Are you confining your work to the nonprofit environment of the university?
 To determine whether you are within fair use, the law calls for a balanced application of these four factors.” – Dr. Ken Crews

 The Four-Factor Test is an approved method for deciding on a case-by-case basis, whether or not one can use a copyrighted work.
+If at any point the infringer exercised “bad faith” by not seeking permission, or using what s/he knew was an unlawfully made copy, this weighs heavily against fair use.
 Access the online Fair Use Checklist courtesy of Columbia University [PDF].

 The Four-Factor Test covers the following four areas: